-On the 9th of March the European Commission presented its long term (10 year) strategy for shaping the digital transformation in Europe.
+On 9 March, the European Commission presented its long-term (10-year) strategy for shaping the digital transformation in Europe.
 In a Communication titled “2030 Digital Compass: the European way for the Digital Decade” the Commission outlined a number of broad policy objectives for the remainder of what it has termed Europe’s “digital decade”.

 While it is welcome that the European Commission has presented a long-term vision for its digital policy agenda, the substance of the communication is far from convincing.
 Instead of presenting a strategy outlining how the use (and regulation) of digital technology can contribute to solving urgent societal problems, the Digital Compass primarily consists of a series of quantitative targets.
 And while some of these targets address real challenges, others seem primarily inspired by the belief that technological progress in itself will provide solutions for the societal challenges that Europe is facing.

-This brief examines the Digital Compass communication with an aim to understand how the digital transformation can be better leveraged to achieve a number of key policy objectives.
+This brief examines the Digital Compass communication with the aim of understanding how the digital transformation can be better leveraged to achieve a number of key policy objectives.
 It proposes that, instead of quantitative targets that the Commission has presented, it should be these broad policy objectives guiding the European Union shaping its policy on the digital space during the remainder of the digital decade.

-The chosen time horizon until the end of the decade, spanning the work of the current and of the next European Commissions, seems appropriate for identifying strategic objectives in this field characterised by a fast pace of (technological) development.
-And while the strategy does not come with a dedicated budget, it is clearly intended to give direction to the 20% of the Recovery and Resilience Facility that have been earmarked to support the digital transition.
+The chosen time horizon until the end of the decade, spanning the work of the current and of the next European Commission, seems appropriate for identifying strategic objectives in this field characterized by a fast pace of (technological) development.
+And while the strategy does not come with a dedicated budget, it is clearly intended to give direction to the 20% of the Recovery and Resilience Facility that has been earmarked to support the digital transition.

 These are broad and ambitious objectives that require a concerted effort on the European level.
 It is also clear that the digital transformation should be leveraged and shaped to achieve these objectives.
 What is less clear is how the targets identified in the second part of the communication relate to these objectives.
 The communication identifies the following 8 targets:

 Instead of showing a clear pathway towards climate neutrality and a more equitable distribution of economic prosperity, these targets only measure the updated uptake of specific technologies or encourage economic concentration for the sake of economic concentration.
-To put it more bluntly: unless the Commission provides evidence to the contrary, we cannot assume that increasing the number of companies with a market capitalisation exceeding €1 billion (the definition of a ?) will lead to a reduction in carbon emissions or create a more human centric digital economy.
+To put it more bluntly: unless the Commission provides evidence to the contrary, we cannot assume that increasing the number of companies with a market capitalization exceeding €1 billion (the definition of a ?) will lead to a reduction in carbon emissions or create a more human-centric digital economy.
 The same is true for the indiscriminate uptake of AI, big data or cloud computing.
-At best these targets will serve as indicators of Europe’s technological competitiveness, but focussing on achieving these targets will not get Europe closer to address the big societal challenges of our time.
+At best, these targets will serve as indicators of Europe’s technological competitiveness, but focusing on achieving these targets will not get Europe closer to addressing the big societal challenges of our time.

 Instead of translating the overall objectives expressed in the communication into quantitative targets that will guide investment into these technologies irrespective of their contribution to the desired societal outcomes, the Commission would have done much better positioning them as mission objectives that Europe strives to achieve in the course of its digital decade.

 The EU digital strategy for the next decade should be derived from the societal outcomes that it is intended to achieve.
-In line with the aforementioned objectives these must include a commitment to deploy digital technologies to enable a green transformation of the economy, as a means to reduce inequality and increase participation, as a means to increase Europe’s digital self determination and as a means to support democratic norms and values.
-The past decade has shown that such outcomes will not be realised by leaving the digital realm to market forces alone or by focussing on linear technological progress.
+In line with the aforementioned objectives, these must include a commitment to deploy digital technologies to enable a green transformation of the economy, as a means to reduce inequality and increase participation, as a means to increase Europe’s digital self-determination and as a means to support democratic norms and values.
+The past decade has shown that such outcomes will not be realized by leaving the digital realm to market forces alone or by focusing on linear technological progress.

 In the Communication the Commission has committed to setting up a stakeholder forum to provide further input for a more formal Digital Policy Forum.
 This process will provide civil society stakeholders with an opportunity to advocate for interventions and targets that are more closely aligned with the big societal challenges of our time: the green transformation of the economy, the reduction of economic inequality and the strengthening of our democratic norms and values.